Universal NER: A Gold-Standard Multilingual Named Entity Recognition Benchmark: Dataset Annotation Process

 The multilingual nature of this process also highlighted cross-language differences in named entities that affect NER annotation.
-For instance, most languages in UNER use capitalization as a marker of proper nouns and therefore named entities.
+For instance, most languages in UNER use capitalization as a marker of proper nouns and, therefore, named entities.
 However, Chinese does not include capitalization in its script, which makes identifying named entities more difficult and time-consuming than in other languages, potentially leading to more annotation errors.
 Differences in annotating NER across languages also stem from divergent definitions of proper nouns (\texttt{PROPN}) by language and the effects of translation artifacts; these issues are discussed further in Sections \ref{ssection:propn} and \ref{ssection:pud-agreement}, respectively.

-\paragraph{OTHER Tag} As a helpful check for annotators, we allow the option of annotating a fourth entity type, Other (\texttt{OTH}), which is not represented in the final dataset.
-This had several purposes: to store annotations that behaved like mentions, but didn't quite rise to the level of the other tags; to potentially measure annotation disagreement on ambiguous cases; to store an additional layer of annotation.
-Not all annotators used it, and those that did were not always consistent.
-In practice, it was applied most often to language and nationality names and brands.
+\paragraph{OTHER Tag} As a helpful check for annotators, we allow the option of annotating a fourth entity type, Other (\texttt{OTH}), which is not included in the final dataset.
+This had several purposes: to store annotations that behaved like mentions, but didn't conform to the guidelines of the other tags; to measure potential annotation disagreement on ambiguous cases; and to store an additional layer of annotation.
+Not all annotators used it, and those that did were sometimes inconsistent.
+In practice, \texttt{OTH} was most often applied to languages, nationalities, and brands.
 The \texttt{OTH} tag roughly corresponds to the \texttt{MISC} tag used in CoNLL 2003, which has been described as being ``ill-defined''~\citep{adelani-etal-2022-masakhaner}.